 In the last few years I have steadily become less active – even going for a walk I have to make sure it’s even footing, not too hilly and not slippy.
 A lot of walking means I will be in agony the next day and I can trip over virtually nothing.
+And whilst people suggested natural remedies for pain relief, they weren’t for me.
 Becoming less active teamed with medicinal wine (because, as Richard Ashcroft once told us, the drugs don’t work) has inevitably led to weight gain.

 This weight gain makes me feel pretty shitty about myself, it’s hard to feel attractive when you’ve put on weight and can’t move your leg unaided (you know what I’m saying).
 Couple that with the constant limp I have just so I can walk with a degree of comfort and it looks like I have a fat lass waddle.
 I worry that people see me walking a certain way and assume it’s because of my weight, when I feel myself limping along I try my hardest to hold my head up and walk straight, with a bit of dignity but it rarely works.

 This limp and inability to move very fast also makes me feel quite vulnerable.
 I’ve fallen quite badly twice so now I am constantly worried I’ll fall again.
 I worry that my limp will make me look like easy pickings if someone decides to mug me or something (this is how my brain works – it’s why we all find me endearing) and if, God forbid, something should happen to the kids and one run into the road I would be useless.